-Throughout last year's petrol price peak, motorists enjoyed savings of about 3¢ per litre on the price of E10 relative to unleaded petrol.
-Not only did motorists using E10 enjoy lower prices but also I am pleased today to advise the House that the competition from E10 seems also to have forced down the price of regular unleaded.
-Before the commencement of the ethanol mandate in 2007, Sydney had the highest average unleaded petrol price of any State capital, about 2.5¢ per litre higher than the average of the other mainland capitals.
-Now, our prices have fallen to be cheaper than those in either Melbourne or Adelaide.
-Our prices have fallen by 2¢ per litre compared with the average.
-Even at the current low oil price, E10 remains 2¢ to 3¢ a litre cheaper than unleaded petrol.
+Throughout last year's petrol price peak, motorists enjoyed savings of about 3 cents per litre on the price of E1 0 relative to unleaded petrol.

+Not only did motorists using E 10 enjoy lower prices, but I am pleased today to advise the House that the competition from E10 seems also to have forced down the price of regular unleaded.
+Before the commencement of the ethanol mandate in 2007, Sydney had the highest average unleaded petrol price of any State capital, about two and a half cents per litre higher than the average of the other mainland capitals.

+Now, our prices have fallen to be cheaper than either Melbourne or Adelaide.
+Our prices have fallen by 2 cents per litre compared to the average.

+Even at the current low oil price, E10 remains 2 to 3 cents a litre cheaper than unleaded petrol.

+4-Balance of Payments and Energy Security issues

-We need domestically produced fuel to improve our balance of payments and to increase our energy security.
-Local oil reserves are falling, and the price of imported fuel is likely to return to even higher levels.
+We need domestically produced fuel to improve our Balance of Payments and increase our energy security.
+Local oil reserves are falling, and the price of imported fuel is likely return to even higher levels.

 Locally produced, sustainable biofuels are an important way of addressing these issues.

-The ethanol we have used since the start of the mandate has saved importing about 100 million litres of petrol.
-This bill establishes an optimal level of sustainable first-generation biofuels production in New South Wales.
-E10 petrol and B5 biodiesel are also the optimal levels that can be used in the current vehicle fleet.
+The ethanol we have used since the start of the mandate has saved importing about 100 million litres of petrol.,

+This bill establishes an optimal level of sustainable first generation biofuels production in New South Wales.
+E10 petrol and 85 biodiesel are also the optimal levels that can be used in the current vehicle fleet.

-I turn now to the mechanism of legislation.
-The legislation builds on the successful implementation of the initial 2 per cent ethanol mandate.
-It increases the volumetric mandate progressively to 4 per cent and then 6 per cent in the next two years, phasing out regular-grade unleaded petrol from July 2011.
+I turn now to the Mechanism of Legislation.

+The legislation builds on the successful implementation of the initial 2 percent ethanol mandate.
+It increases the volumetric mandate progressively to 4 per cent and then 6 percent in the next two years, phasing out regular grade unleaded petrol from July 2011.

 The legislation expands the mandate to include biodiesel, again at an initial 2 per cent level, but increasing to 5 per cent as supplies are available.

 These mandate levels are optimal, but this legislation is flexible enough to react to changing economic and environmental conditions.

 In particular, the global economic crisis makes the availability of finance and the timing of new development, including biofuels production uncertain.
 The legislation continues to provide for the suspension of the mandate if the available supplies of biofuels or feedstocks are inadequate or uneconomic.
-This situation will be monitored closely.
-The expert panel was established in 2007.
-The bill will expand membership to include a representative from Treasury.
-The expert panel will continue to advise the Minister on whether there is any need to suspend the provisions in whole or in part and whether exemptions should be granted to individual companies.
+This situation will be closely monitored.

+The Expert Panel was established in 2007.
+The bill will expand membership to include a representative from the Treasury.

+The Expert Panel will continue to advise the Minister on whether or not the there is any need to suspend the provisions in whole or in part, and whether exemptions should be granted to individual companies.

 It will continue to take into account the widest possible range of considerations before it makes any recommendation to the Minister.

 To be eligible to be counted under the mandate, the biofuels will be required to comply with a sustainability standard.
-The details of the sustainability standards will be promulgated in the regulations to permit them to be kept up to date with emerging requirements.
-Sustainability of domestic biofuel plants is assessed during the environmental assessment processes.
+The details of the sustainability standards will be promulgated in the Regulations to permit them to be kept up to date with emerging requirements.

+The sustainability of domestic biofuels plants is assessed during the environmental assessment processes.
 Domestic producers operating in accordance with the conditions of their approval and environmental licences will be considered sustainable.

 Other countries may not apply the same rigorous environmental protections.
 Imported biofuels will be required to be certified as sustainable in accordance with international standards.